 Introduction to communication skills of listening, reflecting, questioning, and problem-solving.
 These skills will be examined and practiced using role play and simulations.

 CNS 340.
 Professional Orientation to Health and Human Services.
 (3 h)

 Provides an overview of health and human services including history, roles, organizational structures, ethics, standards, specializations, and credentialing.
 Public policy processes and contemporary issues are also considered.

 A conceptual exploration of the psychological dynamics and interpersonal communication of teams and systems including structure, leadership models, process and practice, stages of development, techniques, and ethical principles.

 An investigation of holistic approaches to wellness and prevention; frameworks for increasing positive well-being through empirically supported, strength-based concepts.; levels of prevention across applied health and human services settings.

 CNS 352.
 Addiction.
 (3 h)

-Exploration of the causes of addiction and pathways to recovery are central to this course.
-Students learn the medical aspects of addiction and its impact on the brain and body along with theories and models of addiction and recovery.
-Course content also focuses on the diagnosis and treatment of persons with substance abuse and co-occurring disorders.
+An exploration of the causes of addiction and pathways to recovery.
+Medical aspects of addiction and the impact of addiction on the brain and body, theories and models of addiction and recovery, and diagnosis and treatment of persons with substance abuse and co-occurring disorders are considered.

 CNS 353.
 College Student Development.
 (2 h)